0xsend/super-send-token/docs/rewards-aggregator-erc4626.md

 ```

 ## Deposit routing (selection policy)
+Resolution order for each action (deposit/withdraw):
+- Use `affiliates(account)` if non-zero; else `SEND_EARN()`.
+- Note: Changing your affiliate does not migrate legacy underlying shares.
+It only affects future actions’ resolution.
+  - Example: if you deposited into default vault and later set an affiliate to a different vault, withdraw resolves to the new affiliate vault and will revert unless you hold underlying shares there.
 Resolution order for deposits by caller:
 1) If `factory.affiliates(caller) != address(0)`, route deposit to that SendEarn vault.
 2) Else, let `d = factory.SEND_EARN()` (the default SendEarn vault).
 If `IERC20(d).balanceOf(caller) > 0` (caller already holds default shares), prefer `d`.